Here are 10 cheaper alternatives to Centre Parcs in the UK so you can spend less on your family-friendly holiday and have just as much fun!

 The park has resident alpacas, a bushcraft school, Nerf challenge and forest laser tag!
-You can also enjoy both indoor and outdoor pools, play areas, a gym and spa.
+You can also enjoy both outdoor and indoor pools, play areas, a gym and a spa.
 Plus, there are activities like arcades, archery, fishing and horse riding.

 In the warmer months, Sandy Balls also offers free outdoor film nights, so you can snuggle under a blanket (and the stars) watching a family favourite film.

 Your stay is very flexible, and you can start your holiday any day of the week, for as many or as few days as you want.